probablyhamzah/state-machine/README.md

 PlayState* newState = new PlayState(); // Create a new state... machine.change(PLAY_STATE, newState); // ...and switch to it.
-//The existing PLAY_STATE will be overwritten by the new one.
+// The existing PLAY_STATE will be overwritten by the new one.

 machine.update(dt); // update PLAY_STATE
 ```